putuoka/c4it-blog/content/posts/2020/017-extension-methods/article.md

 ---
 title: "How you can create extension methods in C#"
 path: "/blog/csharp-extension-methods"
-tags: ['CSharp', 'dotNET' , "MainArticle"]
+tags: ["CSharp", "dotNET", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Extension methods in C# are really useful, but there are few rules to follow..."
 created: 2020-02-18
 updated: 2020-02-18
 ---

-Probably you have already heard of __extension methods__: those are C# methods used to add new functionalities to an existing class.
+Probably you have already heard of **extension methods**: those are C# methods used to add new functionalities to an existing class.

 This functionality is available since C# 3.0, so it's largely used and [well documented](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

 ## The basics of extension method

-Let's say that you have a __non-static class__ that you cannot modify, maybe because it comes from an external library.
+Let's say that you have a **non-static class** that you cannot modify, maybe because it comes from an external library.

 ```cs
 public class Person